‘Days Of Our Lives’ July 2: Will Comes To Sonny’s Rescue, Mission DNA Underway, Stefan’s Suspicious [Recap]

 Will steps in and tells Leo to get out before he gets thrown out.
 Leo goes after Will, growling through his teeth that Will has ruined everything.
 As Leo is cutting off Will’s air supply, Sonny grabs Leo and throws him against the fireplace, cracking his head open.

-In the final scene of today’s July 2 episode of Days of Our Lives, Sonny and Will, surprised at their situation look at each other for answers.
+In the final scene of today’s July 2 episode of Days of our Lives, Sonny and Will, surprised at their situation, look at each other for answers.

 This week on #DAYS: Sometimes it's best to sweep a big problem under the rug… Watch Days of our Lives, weekdays on @NBC. pic.twitter.com/fDQMXAzAgQ